 What is Assistive Technology?

-Assistive technology (AT) is an umbrella term that includes assistive, adaptive, and rehabilitative technologies such as devices, pieces of equipment, apps and software solutions to maintain, increase or improve the functional capabilities of individuals with disabilities.
-AT is known to promote greater independence by enabling individuals to perform tasks that they were formerly unable to accomplish.
-Since the advancement in technology, assistive technology is available to everyone on every device.
+Assistive technology (AT) is an umbrella term that includes assistive, adaptive, and rehabilitative technologies such as devices, equipment, apps, and software solutions to maintain, increase or improve the functional capabilities of individuals with disabilities.
+AT is known to promote greater independence by enabling individuals to perform tasks that they were formerly unable to accomplish or could not accomplish without great difficulty.
 It has become a personal preference and often becomes personal equipment that an individual will use not only in the educational environment but throughout their career and daily life to improve access to all environments.

 - Audio recording (devices & software)